Pre-Registration Checklist

 What happens if the block I selected is full?

 If there are multiple block options, please select another block to register for.
-If you continue to have trouble, please check your email for instructions on how to get assistance.
+If you continue to have trouble, please speak to your advisor during your registration session or contact the Learning Community Coordinator.

 -